6502/para/README.md

 # Warning

-It's important to note that while efforts have been made to ensure the correctness of this implementation, it's not guaranteed to be bug-free.
+It's important to note that while efforts have been made to ensure the correctness of this implementation and that I don't know of any bug, it's not guaranteed to be bug-free.
 The complexities of multithreading can lead to unexpected issues that might not be immediately apparent, even when using tools like thread and address sanitizers.